 Then there is the Lalith Mahal Palace Hotel.
 Dine like a king and treat yourself on a lunch buffet in one of the most spectacular settings.
 Honestly, it will be a bit above the average backpackers budget and you pay for the location, not the quality of the food.

 Visitor tips: The palace can get crowded, especially in weekends.
 Try to be there early when the palace opens at 10 AM.
 Entrance fee is 50 rupees.

-Extremely popular among the locals is to climb the stairs up to the Chamundeshwari temple.
+Extremely popular among the locals of things to do in Mysore is to climb the stairs of the Chamundeshwari temple.
 There is no other place as important for Mysureans as Chamundi hill.
 Some have included the walk in their weekly exercise regime, others come to seek their blessings at the temple.